Royal Valley High School

 Royal Valley High School is a public secondary school in Hoyt, Kansas, United States, and operated by Royal Valley USD 337 school district.

 Sports

 The school colors are purple and white, and the mascot is the Panther.
 It is a part of the Big 7 League.

-Royal Valley is home of the 1974 Boys 2A State Cross Country Champions, the 2019 Girls 3A State Basketball Champions, and the 2019 3A State Volleyball Champions.
+Royal Valley is home of the 1974 Boys 2A State Cross Country Champions, State 2a record in the mile by Ken Kelly at 4:10.19 in 1975 at Cessna Stadium in Wichita, Kansas before meters.
+The 2019 Girls 3A State Basketball Champions, and the 2019 3A State Volleyball Champions.